SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-15-pedropl-avsync-streaming.md

 ## Streaming Scenarios

-In the case of Audio and Video synchronization, I considered three of the main locations that we usually use on the MCT Program: Salen, the Video Room, and the Portal.
+In the case of Audio and Video synchronization, I considered three of the main locations that we usually use on the SMC Program: Salen, the Video Room, and the Portal.
 The objectives are:

 -	Measure Audio and Video synchronization errors for these three places.
 -	Fix the errors by introducing latency, which will happen mostly regarding the audio.